 Although the uses above are popular, they aren’t always the best choice.
 Other types of loans may be a better fit, and we’ll explore those below.
-But first, some pros and cons to place those alternatives in context.
+But first, review these pros and cons to put the alternatives into context.

 Pros and Cons of Cash-Out Refinancing

 It’s easy to understand why cashing out is appealing.
 When you can improve your existing loan with a lower interest rate than you already have—plus accomplish a goal—it’s tempting to go for it.

 - Large loans: The equity in your home can amount to tens (or hundreds) of thousands of dollars, so it’s an easy route to a significant amount of money.

 - Relatively low rates: Because your home secures the loan, you enjoy relatively low-interest rates (compared to credit cards and personal loans).